 Best Puppy Food – Value Picks

 On a tight or budget or trying to satisfy the hunger of multiple puppies at once?
 Then you may want to consider one of the following puppy food formulas.

 Many consumers will recognize Blue Buffalo as a staple of chain or large pet stores.
 Blue Buffalo has a vast range of products and formulas that can often occupy an entire aisle in a single store.

 The above-mentioned Freedom Chicken Puppy Recipe contains a small range of poultry ingredients such as Chicken and Turkey.
 These provide the bulk of the protein and fat in this formula.

 The formula also includes Peas, Pea Protein, Pea Starch, and Potatoes.
 While Peas are considered a high-quality ingredient, Pea By-products such as Pea Protein are deemed low-quality ingredients and are often used in a technique known as Ingredient Splitting.

 Blue Buffalo also has a formula specifically designed for both small and large breed puppies within the Freedom range.

-American Journey is a brand owned by the online pet food distributor Chewy and is only available from their website.
 American Journey doubles up on the low cost of shipping offered by Chewy by also making the formulas they produce very affordable.
-The brand produces a moderately sized range of products including dog treats, dry dog food, wet dog food, and limited ingredient dog food.

 They have two very similar puppy recipes, Turkey & Sweet Potato and Lamb & Sweet Potato.
-Both recipes can provide a very satisfactory proportion of protein which will be used to enable a puppy’s growth.
+Both recipes can provide a very satisfactory proportion of protein, which will be used to enable a puppy’s growth.

-While a high portion of fat isn’t needed in a puppies diet, it is preferred to excessive levels of carbohydrates.
+While a high portion of fat isn’t needed in a puppy’s diet, it is preferred to excessive levels of carbohydrates.

 Best Puppy Food – Premium Picks

 They contain incredible proportions of high-quality and sometimes exotic meat and fish ingredients.
-These ingredients will provide the nutrition your puppy needs to enter their prime quickly.
+These ingredients will provide the nutrition your Puppy needs to enter their prime quickly.

-Their Puppy formula is a perfect example of this as it contains over fifteen different meat and fish ingredients.
+Their Puppy formula is a perfect example of this, as it contains over fifteen different meat and fish ingredients.
 These ingredients provide a proportion of protein and fat that is significantly above average.

-The fish ingredients help boost the levels of the Omega Fatty Acids which can provide a range of health benefits.
+The fish ingredients help boost the levels of the Omega Fatty Acids, which can provide a range of health benefits.